byuicampuscd/template-changer/README.md

 If the HTML files are not all located within the Course Files folder, follow the same process but change the file paths to their respective locations.

 ## Commands
-Run `templateChanger` with out any paramiters to see all the ways it can be ran.
+Run `templateChanger` with out any parameters to see all the ways it can be ran.

 ### Multiple Template Change Example
-`templateChanger #article IF .splash THEN large.txt ELSE small.txt`
+`templateChanger vars.txt template.handlebars`